 Each side pays its own fees and costs.
 The general rule in the American legal system is that each party must pay its own attorney's fees and costs unless a specific statute or court rule provides otherwise or the parties have contractually agreed to a shifting of fees and costs.
 See, e.g., Perdue v.
 Kenny A. ex rel.
 Winn, 559 U.S. 542, 550 (2010).
 Many federal and state statutes allow for the shifting of attorneys' fees and costs to a losing party when doing so would be in the interest of the public good or to deter particularly bad conduct.
-For example, some federal and state statutes allow courts to shift fees and costs to the losing party where a party has successfully prosecuted an action resulting in the enforcement of an important right affecting the public interest, such as in a civil rights or consumer rights case.
+For example, some federal and state statutes allow courts to shift fees and costs to the losing party where a party has successfully prosecuted an action resulting in the enforcement of important rights affecting the public interest, such as consumer rights or civil rights (See 42 U.S.C. § 1988(b)).
 Other statutes shift fees and costs where a losing defendant engaged in wilful violations of the law, or where a losing plaintiff has brought a frivolous lawsuit.
 But even where provided by statute, the shifting of fees and costs is generally left to the discretion of the court, making fee shifting the rare exception rather than the rule.